kgtmaven/SoundBlasterUSBAudioMod/README.md

 <br/>

 ## Notes
-To use the Sound Blater X-Fi MB2 and THX TruStudio Pro, additional Activation is required.
+ - To use the Sound Blater X-Fi MB2 and THX TruStudio Pro, additional Activation is required.
 (KGAs something, do it your self.)
+ - When installing the driver, you must boot in 'Disable driver signature enforcement' mode.